 7.3a.1.2.5.1 Definition

 The ML entity testing may be conducted by the ML training function, or by a separate function.

+This MLTestingFunction instance can be created by the system (ML testing MnS producer) or pre-installed.

 In case the ML entity testing is conducted by a function separate from the ML training function, the IOC MLTestingFunction is instantiated and represents the logical function that undertakes ML entity testing.